SEAN: Usually I go in alphabetical order by publisher when I do this, but sometimes I need to shill, and this is one of those weeks.

 ASH: I’ve been wanting to read the series for a while now, but the old edition was becoming difficult to find.
 Glad that I’ll finally get a chance!

-MELINDA: I’ve never been as much of a Takahashi worshiper as I feel like I should be, but I guess this gives me another chance to try to become one.
+MJ: I’ve never been as much of a Takahashi worshiper as I feel like I should be, but I guess this gives me another chance to try to become one.

 SEAN: And now back to the routine, which means Ghost Ship.
 We get To-Love-Ru 11-12, To-Love-Ru Darkness 9, and World’s End Harem 4.